SemClone/upmex/README.md

-# Package Metadata Extractor
+# UPMEX - Universal Package Metadata Extractor

-A comprehensive package metadata extraction tool supporting multiple ecosystems with native license detection capabilities.
+Extract metadata and license information from various package formats with a single tool.

 ## Features